-In respect of contracts having a value of at least the threshold in compliance with the PCR 2015:
+In respect of contracts having a value of at least the threshold in compliance with the PCR 2015 and Public Procurement Legislation:

-- (i) The Operational Director shall ensure full compliance with all legal requirements in relation to debrief of tenderers, in consultation with the Divisional Manager - Audit, Procurement and Operational Finance. - (ii) The Council must notify both successful and unsuccessful tenderers of its intention to award and then of the actual award decision in writing as soon as possible after the decision to award the contract has been agreed, subject to any formal legal challenge or 'call-in' during either: - (a) The 10 day standstill period in compliance with the PCR 2015 ends midnight on the tenth day after the relevant sending date.
-Or - (b) Executive Board Members 'call-in' period Five days from date of publication of the relevant minute.
+- (i) The Director shall ensure full compliance with all legal requirements in relation to debrief of tenderers, in consultation with the Head of Audit, Procurement and Operational Finance. - (ii) The Council must notify both successful and unsuccessful tenderers of its intention to award and then of the actual award decision in writing as soon as possible after the decision to award the contract has been agreed, subject to any formal legal challenge or 'call-in' during either: - (a) The standstill period in compliance with the PCR 2015 and Public Procurement Legislation ends midnight on the last day after the relevant sending date.

+(b) Executive Board Members 'call-in' period - Five days from date of publication of the relevant minute.